 “Ana, are you okay?” he asks quietly and cautiously.
-Had I had any good sense, I would take this opportunity to graciously bow out of the tragedy that’s about to transpire before me; but, no, I—Dr. Anastasia Rose Steele, PsyD—am a gluten for punishment.
-So instead of telling Ron that I am in a foul ass mood and should probably go back to my office for a much-needed “time-out,” I turn to him and matter-of-factly reply:
+If I had any good sense, I would take this opportunity to graciously bow out of the tragedy that’s about to transpire before me; but, no, I—Dr. Anastasia Rose Steele, PsyD—am a gluten for punishment.
+So, instead of telling Ron that I’m in a foul ass mood and should probably go back to my office for a much-needed “time-out,” I turn to him and matter-of-factly reply:

 “Oh, yeah, I’m fine.”

-Once all the commotion has ceased, I pause for another 10 or 20 seconds for effect and then I lean down to Martin, who is sitting in the seat next to the one that I plan to occupy.
+Once all the commotion has ceased, I pause for another ten or twenty seconds for effect before leaning down to Martin, who’s sitting in the seat next to the one that I plan to occupy.
 “Martin,” I say softly, “would you mind terribly surrendering your seat so that my boss can sit and observe?”

 “Oh, no, not at all, Dr. Steele.”
 Martin kindly moves to another empty seat in the group and Ron and I take a seat.
-I must admit that I am truly at a loss on how to proceed right now, so I start like I normally do:
+I must admit that I’m truly at a loss on how to proceed right now, so I start like I normally do: